Earthquakes in Missouri

 Register to participate in this important earthquake preparedness drill.

 Earthquake Frequency in the New Madrid Seismic Zone

 - Earthquake occurrences in southeast Missouri are not rare.

 - Four earthquakes measuring magnitude 4.5 or greater occurred in the zone since 1974 (as of December 6, 2012).

-- Two hundred thirty-six earthquakes that ranged between Magnitude 2.0 and Magnitude 3.9 shook southeast Missouri in the 10-year timeframe from 2000-2009.
+- Two hundred thirty-six earthquakes that measured between Magnitude 2.0 and Magnitude 3.9 shook southeast Missouri in the 10-year time frame from 2000-2009.

 Seismographs are instruments that record the earth's movement.
 The movement along the fault system in the NMSZ occurs thousands of feet below ground surface.
 However, because of both the extent and depth of this fault, it has the potential to cause damage and impacts across a large area of the central United States.
 See a map of recent earthquakes.